 Actually, Haroula provided evidence that there was a waffle at some point during the party, with the “Most aesthetically interesting waffle.”
 The various toppings combined with the heart-shaped pieces create something I might expect to see at Baltimore’s Visionary Art Museum.
 (Used to be among my favorite places to visit when we lived there.)

 Photographer Derek G. of the Vegan Bus takes the prize for “Most mouth-watering photography of a waffle.”
 I found myself trying to bite the screen when I saw his picture of the Smlove waffle.
 It looked almost like someone had actually drizzled the chocolate syrup on my screen.
-(As photography is part of his business, the thumbnail links to his post with his full-size photos.)
+(The thumbnail links to his page with vegan event photos.)